Nardien/KARD/README.md

 Please feel free to leave it on Issues if you find any problems.

+## Disclaimer

+This is not an official product of KRAFTON.
+This repository is intended solely for research purposes.

 ## Citation
 If you found this work useful, please cite our work.